oeo/prompts/readme.md

 - paths are relative to archive root

 ## security
 - all files are encrypted using gpg
 - private keys never leave your system
 - archives can be safely stored in git
 - each archive is independently encrypted

+## @todo
+- [x] add support for GPG key passphrase
+- [ ] restructure so that the ward package can be imported into other projects easily
+- [ ] bin/ward should be smaller in terms of lines of code
+- [ ] dockerize to remove dependency and installation issues
+- [ ] add unit testing
+- [ ] add more examples
+- [ ] add more documentation